wkgrant78/wkgrant78-js.github.io/README.md

 ### UPDATES
-* Had to create a new repo
-* Added required files
+* Removed excess files
 * Confirmed dynamic interface
 * Updated URL links (below)
 * Did a final push to GitHub
+* Added img to folder - not sure how/where I want it

 #### ISSUES/IMPROVEMENTS: